About The Magis Group Inc.

-Charles Schwab Institutional provides The Magis Group Inc. with the processes, products and people that support our day-to-day operations, allowing us to focus upon providing objective advice to our clients.
+Charles Schwab Institutional provides the Magis Group with the processes, products and people that support our day-to-day operations, allowing us to focus upon providing objective advice to our clients.

 With industry-leading asset management, a dedicated team of experts and a complete range of institutional-quality financial products, Charles Schwab ensures that our clients have what they need at all times.